AdaShoelace/chip8-rust/README.md

 Please feel free to make pull requests if you have ways to better the code or find bugs.

 ## Current state
-Right now the emulator is working albeit with a couple of bugs when playing certain roms.
+~~Right now the emulator is working albeit with a couple of bugs when playing certain roms.
-The Trip8 demo, The zero demo and BRIX all work pretty much as intended.
+The Trip8 demo, The zero demo and BRIX all work pretty much as intended.~~ All roms I've tested now works properly.
+(NOT super chip8 or HP48)

 ## Issues and wanted features
 ### Emulator
 - [x] Clockspeed/timer countdown
 - [x] Freezing upon collision
-- [ ] (Invaders) Restart upon killing an entire wave
+- [x] (Invaders) Restart upon killing an entire wave
-- [ ] (Brix) Fail to restart when out of lives
+- [x] (Brix) Fail to restart when out of lives
+- [ ] Load saved config

+#### Main menu
+- [ ] Choose foreground color
+- [ ] Choose background color
+- [ ] Save config
+- [ ] Choose rom via file browser

 ### Debugger
 Currently I am working on finding the bug that causes the strange behaviours mentioned in the section above (Space invaders and Brix).
 Once they are gone I will focus on getting a working debug mode in the emulator.
 This will allow for the emulator to work both as an emulator and as a debugger for roms you write yourself.
 ### Disassembler